 Bridge jewellery as the name suggests, is a bridge between fine and fashion jewelleries.
 This can also be called as demi or semi fine jewellery.
 Sterling silver, gold vermiel, gold filled, semi precious stones, pearls etc., can be categorised under bridge jewellery.
 Some of the bridge jewellery can look more expensive than they cost depending on the materials used.

 Fashion jewellery changes with season and trend.
 They are made of glass, faux crystals, cubic zirconium and gold plated or rhodium plated metal alloys like brass.

 Costume jewellery, most of the time gets intertwined with fashion jewellery.
 However the materials used in costume jewellery are wider, anything from textile to paper, plastic or wooden beads can be used to make a costume jewellery and the base metals are also very inexpensive.

 Art jewellery as the name suggests emphasizes creative expression and design.
 It offers uniqueness and personality and literally can be called wearable art.
 Art jewellery gives the scope to experiment with designs, techniques and materials.
 3D printed jewellery can come under art jewellery.
-The jewelleries we make at House of Kalart also comes under this genre as we experiment with hand painting or embroidery on metal jewellery.
+The jewelleries we make at House of Kalart also comes under this genre as we experiment with hand painting, embroidery and mix of materials on metal jewellery.

 Reconstructed jewellery can be a steampunk inspired, or an upcycled watch part or vintage jewellery.
 This genre provides the option to play around with materials and can add a fun element to your costume or outfit.